celestiaorg/celestia-app/docs/architecture/ADR-002-universal-share-encoding.md

 ## Alternative Approaches

-We briefly considered adding the info byte to only non-contiguous (message) shares, see <https://github.com/celestiaorg/celestia-app/pull/651>.
-This approach was a miscommunication / earlier proposal and was deprecated in favor of this ADR.
+We briefly considered adding the info byte to only unreserved namespace shares, see <https://github.com/celestiaorg/celestia-app/pull/651>.
+This approach was a miscommunication or earlier proposal and was deprecated in favor of this ADR.

 ## Decision